 Beyond repetition coding

-We have used repetition coding to achieve the diversity gain, where the error rate decays with $\textsf{SNR}^{-L}$.
-However, the diversity gain is achieved by repeating the same symbol in $L$ time slots, reducing the effective data rate by $L$.
-Can we achieve the diversity gain without decreasing the data rate?
+We have used repetition coding to achieve the diversity gain, where the error rate decays with SNRL.
+However, the diversity gain is achieved by repeating the same symbol in L time slots, reducing the effective data rate by L. Can we achieve the diversity gain without decreasing the data rate?

 We are indeed able to achieve the diversity gain while keeping the data rate.
-We will show how to achieve it using a rotation code in the case of $L=2$.
+We will show how to achieve it using a rotation code in the case of L=2.

 Rotation code